GVanave/Chatanalyzer/README.md

-# Whatsapp-App
+# ChatAnalyzer

+## Overview
-This Python-based WhatsApp Data Analyzer is a powerful tool that allows you to analyze and gain insights from your WhatsApp chat data.
-By using this pipeline, you can process your WhatsApp chat export and visualize various statistics using an interactive dashboard created with Streamlit.
+ChatAnalyzer is a Python-based tool designed to analyze and extract insights from chat data.
+With this powerful pipeline, users can process their chat data exports and visualize statistics through an interactive dashboard built with Streamlit.

-# How to Use
+## How to Use

+### Data Collection
-1. Data Collection: Export your WhatsApp chat data from the WhatsApp application in "txt" format.
-Save the exported file to a convenient location on your computer.
+- Export your chat data from the messaging application in "txt" format.
+- Save the exported file to a convenient location on your computer.

-2. Installation: Before running the pipeline, make sure you have Python installed.
-Use the following command to install the required packages: pip install pandas streamlit matplotlib
+### Installation
+- Ensure you have Python installed on your system.
+- Install the required packages using the following command:

+### Running the Analyzer
-3. Running the Analyzer: Open a terminal or command prompt, navigate to the project directory, and execute the following command: python Application.py
+- Open a terminal or command prompt.
+- Navigate to the project directory.
+- Execute the following command:

+### Data Processing
-4. Data Processing: The script will load the data, clean and preprocess it, and perform various analyses, such as message count, word frequency, and user activity.
+- The script will load, clean, and preprocess the chat data.
+- Various analyses will be performed, including message count, word frequency, and user activity.
-   The processed data will be saved as a new CSV file in the same directory.
+- The processed data will be saved as a new CSV file in the same directory.

+### Interactive Dashboard
-5. Interactive Dashboard: After the analysis is complete, the Streamlit dashboard will automatically open in your default web browser.
-The dashboard provides an intuitive interface to explore and visualize the WhatsApp chat    insights.
+- After the analysis is complete, the Streamlit dashboard will automatically open in your default web browser.
+- The dashboard provides an intuitive interface to explore and visualize the chat insights.

+## Note
+- Make sure to export your chat data in "txt" format before using the tool.
+- For any questions or issues, feel free to reach out to the developer.